Avik9/PBX-telephone-system/README.md

 ## Stress Test Exerciser

-A test exerciser was provided that you can use to test the implementation.
+A test exerciser was provided that can be used to test the implementation.
 The code for it is in `util/tester.c`.
 It can be build using `make util/tester` and then run it as `util/tester`.
 It accepts the following command-line arguments: